hananils/kirby-type-methods/README.md

 ## Examples

 Think of site where you want to list members.
-Member information is either stored with the Kirby users (for admins) or on pages (for normal members).
-Given you have an array of all members, containing either user or page objects, type methods will you to identify the source:
+Member information is either stored with the Kirby users (for admins) or on pages (for regular members).
+Given you have an array of all members, containing either user or page objects, type methods will help you to identify the source:

 ```php
 <?php foreach ($members as $member): ?>